AWGL/DragenWGS/validation/2.1.0/readme.md

 * SV calling now split by family
 * Include SV annotation
 * Added in configurations for running with GRCh38
+* Comparison of standard and masked GRCh38 reference versions

 ### Recall and Precision